Behind the Seams: Winter layers

 As a materials person, it’s really important to me that we’re making long-lasting garments.
 We’re always considering how to add longevity to a garment while also making it perform well and be sustainable—like using recycled content as much as possible.

 Can you explain what the Bluesign certification means in regard to the Notch thermal fabric?

 Bluesign® is a certification process that evaluates how a garment is made.
 Through the certification process, we work with Bluesign® to consider how products are manufactured across the entire supply chain.
 (Not every piece of every garment we make is Bluesign®-certified, as we sometimes work with other third-party certifiers – like OEKO-TEX® for example – to ensure that our products meet sustainability standards.)

 What Bluesign® does is it allows us to see and understand our environmental impact, then make informed decisions about our manufacturing process.
 For instance, do we want to change a garment’s content, construction, or the dyes we use?
 We’re constantly asking ourselves those questions.

-The antimicrobial and anti-odor additive that we integrated into the Notch thermal fabric in fall 2019 is Bluesign®-approved.
+The antimicrobial and anti-odour additive that we integrated into the Notch thermal fabric in autumn 2019 is Bluesign® approved.
 We think not just about the type of fabric, but all the different components of the fabric and its total environmental impact.
 We put a lot of thought into every single product we make.